abbasmeeran/abcRacing/README.md

 - i18next - for loclaization
 - ServiceWorker
+	- caches the images and serves onconsequent requests
+- themes
-	- caches the images and reserves themes - Implemented using materialUI themeprovider
+	- Implemented using materialUI themeprovider
 -  json-server
 	- Wrapper on express to mock apis from predefined mockData
 - localstorage